sjhilt/scholar-card/README.md

 - Easily embeddable via iframe
 - No external dependencies beyond standard Python and browser JS

-## Demo
+## Info

 ```html
 <iframe src="/scholar-box.html" width="100%" height="340" style="border: none;"></iframe>
 ```
-How It Works
+**How It Works**:
 1. A Python script scrapes your Google Scholar profile.
 2. It generates a scholar-stats.json file with the key metrics.
 3. A styled scholar-box.html reads this JSON and displays it.
 4. This page can be embedded via iframe on any website.

 ## Setup